gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 ##### 2.3.1.1.
 Phrase (P)

 A phrase query’s prompt is a phrase consisting of consecutive words from a verse.
 The prompt must be unique across the whole of the material from the translation used.
-The prompt must be **at least 6 words long**.
-The query’s reply are all the following words from the verse.
-The reply must be **at least 2 words long**.
+The prompt must be **at least 7 words long**.
+The query’s reply are all the following words from the verse up to a sentence-ending punctuation mark (a period, question mark, or exclamation mark) or the end of the verse, whichever is shorter.
+The reply must be **at least 1 word long**.

 ##### 2.3.1.2.
 Chapter Reference (C)

 A chapter reference query’s prompt contains a chapter reference followed by a phrase consisting of consecutive words from a verse.
 The prompt will begin with “according to” followed by the book name, “chapter” followed by the chapter number, then the phrase.
 The phrase is comprised of 2 parts.
 The first part of the phrase must be **at least 3 words long** and be unique to the whole of the chapter of the material from the translation used and exist in at least 1 other location across the whole of the material from the translation used.
-The second part of the phrase must be **at least 3 words long**.
-The query’s reply are all the following words from the verse.
-The reply must be **at least 2 words long**.
+The second part of the phrase must be **at least 4 words long**.
+The query’s reply are all the following words from the verse up to a sentence-ending punctuation mark (a period, question mark, or exclamation mark) or the end of the verse, whichever is shorter.
+The reply must be **at least 1 word long**.

 ##### 2.3.1.3.
 Quote (Q)